Circuit breaker flickering lights

 Electrical

-The answer to 'circuit breaker flickering lights' is that a flickering or blinking circuit breaker is often a sign of an electrical issue that needs attention.
-This can be caused by a variety of problems, including a loose connection, an overloaded circuit, or a faulty breaker.
+The answer to 'circuit breaker flickering lights' is that a flickering or blinking circuit breaker is often a sign of an electrical problem that requires attention.
+This can be caused by a short circuit, overloaded circuit, or faulty breaker.
+Symptoms may include lights flickering, appliances turning off unexpectedly, or the breaker tripping repeatedly.

 Frequently Asked Questions